centre-for-humanities-computing/validator/README.md

 - `isNot:ValidatorContext`
 - `optional:Validator` - only validate the following predicates if the current value i not `nil`
 - `value:*` - returns the actual value for this context
-- `conditionally(predicate(validator)):Validator` - only validate the following predicates if predicate is fulfilled
+- `conditionally(predicate(validator)):Validator` - only validate the following predicates if the predicate is fulfilled
 - `each(predicate, [errorMessage, [messageArgs]]):boolean` - validate each element in the `iterable` against the predicate
 - `transform(tranformer):Validator` - transform the current value into something else, e.g. making a `string` lowercase
 - `prop(path):Validator` - get a `Validator` for the `path` relative to the current context value (typically an object)